bjacobel/ai/assign4/README.md

 If you do not specify the *-n* command line switch for the number of queens, 8 queens will be used.

+The file test.py contains code to run the program multiple times and compile the results.
+To run it:

+	python test.py

+Variables such as number of iterations, number of queens and so forth are hard-coded in this file.

 #####--Brian Jacobel, 10/26/13